 Student IMPACT is required of all incoming new freshmen and transfer students.
 However, a few exceptions include to this include those students involved in some of Harding's collegiate sports teams and official musical groups.

-Because Harding has a strong and active choral program, a special Choral IMPACT is organized for those intending to audition for Chorus or Concert Choir that weekend.
-If you intend to audition for one of these, please indicate this on the registration form.
-For more information about Harding's choral program, For more information about Harding's choral program, go to www.harding.edu/music and click on "ensembles".
+Because Harding has a strong and active choral program, a special Choral IMPACT is organized for those intending to audition for Chorus or Concert Choir.
+For more information about Harding's choral program, For more information about Harding's choral program, go to www.harding.edu/music/ensembles

 How to Signup

 Student IMPACT is only open to those who are fully accepted to Harding University and are planning to attend in the fall of 2016.
 Registration for Summer Stampede automatically registers you for Student IMPACT.